 - realigning the track as part of a station modification

 In 2021, we sought feedback from the Benalla community on the two options.
 We heard overwhelming support to modify the station.
-To learn more about community views on the two options, read the full consultation report.

 In 2022, we shared designs for a pedestrian underpass and overpass extending access across the station precinct.
 During this time, we clearly heard the underpass was the community’s preferred option and incorporated this feedback into the latest design.